java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 We can add documentation to our code.
 IntelliJ IDEA provides completion for documentation comments, which is enabled by default.
 Type `/**` before a declaration and press **Enter**.
 IntelliJ IDEA auto-completes the documentation comment for you.

-IntelliJ IDEA provides a way for you to easily understand and read JavaDoc comments by selecting _Reader Mode_. **Toggle Reader Mode** in the editor using **^⌥Q** (on macOS) or **Ctrl+Alt+Q** (on Windows/Linux).
+IntelliJ IDEA provides a way for you to easily understand and read Javadoc comments by selecting _Reader Mode_. **Toggle Rendered View** in the editor using **^⌥Q** (on macOS) or **Ctrl+Alt+Q** (on Windows/Linux).
 Right-click the icon in the gutter to select **Render All Doc Comments** if you want all comments to show in reader mode.

 <a id="navigation">&nbsp;</a>
 ## Searching and navigating

-IntelliJ IDEA also helps us by providing ways to navigate around our codebase, for example by going backwards and forwards between files, finding usages and declarations, finding interfaces and their implementations, viewing recently opened files and location, or even opening a window by name.
+IntelliJ IDEA also helps us by providing ways to navigate around our codebase, for example, by going backwards and forwards between files, finding usages and declarations, finding interfaces and their implementations, viewing recently opened files and location, or even opening a window by name.

 One popular way to search is [Search Everywhere](https://www.jetbrains.com/help/idea/searching-everywhere.html) (using **Shift** twice).
 Search everywhere allows you to search your project files and directories, as well as your project settings and IntelliJ IDEA settings.